 For millions, climate change means loss of livelihoods, ecosystems, identity and well-being in the countries that are the least responsible, but the most impacted.
 There is a connection between climate change, gender inequality and humanitarian crises and we advance solutions that consider that full picture.

 What Is Oxfam Doing?

 Together with local partners, we support people around the world to prepare and adapt to climate change, and respond quickly to those affected by the climate crisis as it destroys homes and tears apart families.
 We work with women- and youth-led organizations to make climate financing adequate and predictable and to advocate for the transition to a global green economy, holding the most powerful to account in order to turn the tide from climate change to climate justice.

-We connect national and global movements for climate justice, and advocating alongside them to achieve global cooperation on climate change.
+We connect national and global movements for climate justice, and advocate alongside them to achieve global cooperation on climate change.

 We ensure the meaningful inclusion of women and youth in national and local climate adaptation, mitigation and transition strategies.